bawbgale/bawbgale.github.io/_posts/2019-02-18-a-personal-connection-between-data-and-user.md

 <img src="https://www.bawbgale.com/wp-content/uploads/2019/02/01_chartoftheday_14081_the_price_of_a_party_around_the_world_n.jpg" alt="" class="wp-image-275" srcset="https://www.bawbgale.com/wp-content/uploads/2019/02/01_chartoftheday_14081_the_price_of_a_party_around_the_world_n.jpg 960w, https://www.bawbgale.com/wp-content/uploads/2019/02/01_chartoftheday_14081_the_price_of_a_party_around_the_world_n-300x214.jpg 300w, https://www.bawbgale.com/wp-content/uploads/2019/02/01_chartoftheday_14081_the_price_of_a_party_around_the_world_n-768x547.jpg 768w" sizes="(max-width: 960px) 100vw, 960px" /> </figure>

 Overall, a fairly simple, attractive and understandable viz, but with plenty of room for improvement.
-My main criticism was that while it lets you easily compare the overall costs of each city, you can&#8217;t easily compare the costs of the individual activities, except for the &#8220;Club entry&#8221; bars aligned with the baseline.
+My main criticism was that while it lets you easily compare the overall costs of each city, you can’t easily compare the costs of the individual activities, except for the “Club entry” bars aligned with the baseline.
 This is a common shortcoming of stacked bar charts.

-Here&#8217;s my redesign (animated to show the interactivity):<figure class="wp-block-image">
+Here’s my redesign (animated to show the interactivity):<figure class="wp-block-image">

 <img src="https://www.bawbgale.com/wp-content/uploads/2019/02/02_night_out.gif" alt="" class="wp-image-276" /> </figure>